 How my period is going to be after delivery?
 When will I get periods after delivery?
 What to expect from my first period after my delivery?

-These are some of the most frequently asked questions from all time and it’s completely normal to have such queries.
-After enjoying the freedom from periods for 9 months, every woman has these doubts and therefore we decided to break the ice to answer all your queries.
+These are some of the most frequently asked questions of all time and it’s completely normal to have such queries.
+After enjoying the freedom from periods for 9 months, every woman has these doubts about periods post delivery and therefore we decided to break the ice to answer all your queries.

 When will you get your first period after pregnancy?

 Typically, your period is supposed to return within 6-8 weeks after you give birth.
 But this happens only when you are not breastfeeding.
 However, if you are breastfeeding, the time for your period to return may vary.
 It is usually unpredictable as few get their periods after a couple of months whereas few get it only after they stop breastfeeding completely.

 Why women who do not breastfeed get their period quickly?

 It’s all about hormones.
 Your body’s hormones are responsible for your periods and vice versa.
 There’s a hormone in your body called Prolactin which produces breast milk.
 This hormone tends to suppress reproductive hormones which are responsible for getting your periods.
 Due to this suppression, one does not ovulate or releases an egg for fertilization and therefore does not menstruate.